BIAOXYZ/myNotes/programming_notes/new_trends/csp/ibm/CP4MCM.md

   * > Refer to the online documentation for details on configuring the Placement Rules resource: https://www.ibm.com/support/knowledgecenter/en/SSFC4F_1.2.0/mcm/applications/managing_placement_rules.html
   * > Now, let’s create the subscription file.
 This contains the details of relating the placement rule definition with the application specification.
   * > Refer to the online documentation for details on configuring the Subscription resource: https://www.ibm.com/support/knowledgecenter/en/SSFC4F_1.2.0/mcm/applications/managing_subscriptions.html
+- > **Deploy the application**
+  * > The subscription is deployed to a different namespace than the channel.
+Never deploy the subscription to the same namespace as the channel.
+Hence, deploy the subscription to the other namespace, modresort-project.
+- > **Validate the application**
+  * > Verify that your subscriptions are propagated correctly by running the command. <br> `oc get subscription.app.ibm.com --all-namespaces` <br> The subscription from the **mcm hub** should be in the **Propagated** state.
+- > **Move the application between clusters**
+  * > Applications deployed using the Subscription model are deployed to clusters based on PlacementRules.
+The placement rules for deployables can be defined as a stand-alone resource and referenced by the deployable.
+The placement rules use cluster labels to determine where to place the applications.
+  * > In the following steps, you move the application from the **Dev** cluster to the **QA** cluster by changing the placement policy.
+You also learn how to use cluster replicas.
+  * > What if you want to run the application on both the clusters?
+This is possible by changing clusterReplicas and matchingLabel.
+Let’s do it!
+Back to the Multicluster Management page, on the Editor, change **clusterReplicas** to **2**.
+On the spec **matchLabels** setting, remove the **environment** label, and add **vendor** label with value **Openshift**.
+The label, vendor, exists on both the clusters and the value matches OpenShift.
+- > **Summary**
+  * > If you would like to learn more about Cloud Pak for Multicloud Management, refer to:
+    + > Cloud Pak for Multicloud Management [home page](https://www.ibm.com/cloud/cloud-pak-for-management)
+    + > Cloud Pak for Multicloud Management [Demos](https://www.ibm.com/demos/collection/Cloud-Pak-for-Multicloud-Management/)

 Documentation for IBM CloudPak playbooks. https://github.com/ibm-cloud-architecture/cloudpak8s
 > IBM Cloud Paks Playbook https://cloudpak8s.io/